 Bathroom renovation series – The mid-range bathroom renovation.
 Part three in a four-part series of articles that looks at bathroom renovations and what to expect at different budgets and what you need to help you plan your bathroom renovation.

 Location, cost of labour and materials all play a part in the costing of a bathroom renovation.
-The average bathroom renovation job in Auckland will definitely cost more than the a similar job carried out in Greymouth.
+The average bathroom renovation job in Auckland will definitely cost more than a similar job carried out in Greymouth.

-New features such as flooring, sinks, lighting, windows, countertops and mirrors can be of a better quality.
+New features such as flooring, sinks, lighting, windows, countertops and mirrors can be of better quality.
 You’ll also have more variety to choose from than a basic bathroom renovation too.